Respect, and how not to earn it

 In fact, rather than ask how I think TooTimid might strengthen its public appearance or to do a link exchange, I was essentially banned without valid reason.
 It seems to me that not allowing for constructive criticism gets you nowhere fast.
 I can name quite a few historical figures who saw defeat because of this tactic.

-Shortly before this happened, I was contacted by TooTimid on Twitter to be a reviewer (but no follow up contact was made).
+Shortly before this happened, I was contacted by TooTimid on Twitter to be a reviewer (but no follow-up contact was made).
 I know I was not the only one.
-I had thought it a step in the direction of community mindedness.
-However, after this, I must advise caution to anyone who might choose to review for or affiliate with Too Timid in any fashion.
+I had thought it was a step in the direction of community-mindedness.
+However, after this, I must caution anyone who might choose to review for or affiliate with Too Timid in any fashion.
 If this is how they treat an active community member, I am not sure how they would treat anyone else.
 If they is how they deal with a nonserious issue, I wonder what approach they will take with serious issues customers, reviewers and community members may have.

-It’s no secret that I chose to stick by EdenFantasys after some mishaps on their part, because I feel there is much potential within that company and, ultimately, I think they try to be a community member.
-I cannot say the same for TooTimid and while I also cannot force anyone to decline an opportunity (nor would I think any less of anyone who does review with them), I can warn that TooTimid has a long way to go before they are a company I can respect.
+I cannot say the same for TooTimid, and while I also cannot force anyone to decline an opportunity (nor would I think any less of anyone who does review with them), I can warn that TooTimid has a long way to go before they are a company I can respect.

 12 Comments